 What do Western Meadowlarks eat?

 The Western Meadowlark’s diet changes seasonally.
-During winter and early spring, their diet primarily consists of grains, while insects become a predominant food source throughout the breeding season.
-In the fall, weed seeds are their primary food source.
+During winter and early spring, their diet primarily consists of grains, while insects (such as grasshoppers, caterpillars beetles, and other bugs) become a predominant food source throughout the breeding season.
+In the fall, grain seeds, weed seeds, and berries are their primary food source.

 Like the Eastern Meadowlark, this species engages in ground foraging.

 This process involves the Western Meadowlark inserting its closed bill into the ground or a clump of grass and opening its beak to access the food.